datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Standard
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Something established by authority, custom, or general consent as a model, example, or point of reference
+**Description:** Something established by authority, custom, or general consent as a model, example, or point of reference.

 **Examples and Usage Notes:**